Noaaan/MythicMetals/PATCHNOTES.md

 - Carmot - Heals you and everything around you for a small amount of health.
 - Midas Gold - Grants you and everyone around you Luck 2 for four minutes.
 - Runite - Barrages your enemies in ice, freezing them in place.
 - Star Platinum - Lets you swing the staff really fast.
+- Beacon - Grants players in a large radius (18 blocks) a random beacon effect for 30 seconds.

 # 0.15.1
 Fixed serverside Carmot Shield crash.